ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send it.
 In IPv6 and UDP headers, the fields have a fixed size, known by definition.

   On the other hand, some CoAP header fields have variable lengths and the Rule description makes it possible to specify it.
-For example, the size of the Token field may vary from 0 to 8 bytes, and the CoAP options rely on the Type-Length-Value encoding format to specify the size of the actual option value in bytes.
+For example, the size of the Token field may vary from 0 to 65804 bytes {{RFC8974}}, and the CoAP options rely on the Type-Length-Value encoding format to specify the size of the actual option value in bytes.

   Given a Rule description, the following defines how the FL is used within the Field Descriptor corresponding to a variable-length field.